 He knew that option was available to him.

-Now that would be the road of least resistance.
+That would be the road of least resistance.

-He didn't have to give them any Information that he didn't want to if he believed in principle.
+He didn't have to give them any information that he didn't want to if he believed in principle.

 Leading up to the trial, Bannon vowed to fight against the misdemeanor from hell or go medieval on these people, et cetera, et cetera.